syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 # Grouping

-A group represents a collection of items that belong to a category.
+A group represents a collection of items that belongs to a category.
 When grouping is applied, the data is organized into different groups based on key values.
-Each group is identified by its [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html) by which you can get the underlying data in the group.
+Each group is identified by its [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html), by which you can get the underlying data in the group.

-## Programmatic Grouping
+## Programmatic grouping

-SfListView allows to perform grouping from the code by defining the [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object and adding it into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
-SfListView groups the data based on the `GroupDescriptor` object that is added to this collection.
-`GroupDescriptor` object holds the following properties:
+Grouping from the code can be done by defining [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object, and adding it into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
+This control groups the data based on the `GroupDescriptor` object added to this collection.`GroupDescriptor` object holds the following properties:

 * PropertyName: Describes name of the property to be grouped.
 * KeySelector: Describes selector to return the group key.